Axkid car fit guarantee on every model

 5 reasons rear-facing car seats are 5-times safer

 Understanding the distinctions between rear-facing and forward-facing car seats is crucial for ensuring the safety of your children while traveling.
 Each type of seat manages crash forces differently, which is vital information for parents making safety decisions.
+With numerous studies and crash test simulations highlighting the superior safety of rear-facing car seats, it’s crucial to understand why.

-1. Better Impact distribution
+Better Impact distribution

 When a car is involved in a collision, the forces exerted can be devastating, particularly for children under 6-7 years of age.
 Rear-facing car seats are designed to distribute these forces evenly across the entire back of the seat, which aligns closely with a child’s strongest physical area—the back.
 This distribution helps absorb and dissipate crash energy, reducing the impact on any single part of a child’s body.
 Especially the neck and the lower body benefits from a rear-facing seats ability to out these forces, dramatically decrease the risk of serious injuries.

-2. More protection for head and neck
+More protection for

 Children’s heads are proportionally larger and heavier compared to their bodies than those of adults, making them susceptible to neck injuries in accidents.
 Rear-facing car seats support the head, neck, and spine cohesively.
 This alignment is critical as it helps to prevent the extreme forward motion of the head during crashes that can lead to serious spinal injuries.
 The integrated support system of a rear-facing seat ensures that these vulnerable areas are protected much more effectively than in forward-facing seats.

-3. Increased protection of lower body
+of lower body

 One of the risks of forward-facing seats is the ‘submarining’ effect, where a child slides under the lap belt in a crash, which can lead to severe abdominal injuries.
 Rear-facing seats use a five-point harness that wraps securely around a child’s pelvis and shoulders, thus distributing forces away from the abdomen and preventing submarining.
 This setup not only keeps the child firmly in place but also significantly lessens the stress on their developing pelvic bones.

-4. Better Support for the fragile neck
+Better Support for

 The neck of a young child is not yet fully developed and is incredibly fragile.
 In rear-facing seats, the child’s head, neck, and spine are aligned, which significantly reduces the strain on the neck during accidents.
 This is because the rear-facing position absorbs the crash forces across the back of the seat, rather than directly onto the neck, as seen in forward-facing seats where the head can be thrust forward, putting immense pressure on the cervical spine.

-5. Seat ‘shell’ construction protects better at every impact Angle
+Seat ‘shell’ construction protects better at every impact Angle

 While most car accidents involve a frontal impact, side impacts can be equally dangerous.
 Rear-facing car seats offer exceptional protection from multiple angles—not just the front.
 The shell-like structure of these seats forms a protective cocoon around the child, shielding the head and torso from side impacts and ensuring comprehensive safety from nearly any direction of crash impact.